 - 7 – Change your contraceptive medication.

 - For some women, vaginal spotting and discharge happen as a result of the type of pill or contraceptive method they are using.

-- It can affect the female hormones.
+- It can affect female hormones.
 If there are no other causes for the symptoms, stopping the pill or method or using an alternative may relieve the symptoms.

 Consider the effects of Medicines…..

 - 9 – Maintain a healthy immune system.

 - If your immune system is weak, you are at risk of infections.

 - In your vagina, as in other parts of the body, there is usually a mix of germs living in harmony.

 - If they are few, they do not cause any harm.
 But in a weakened immune system, they may overgrow and cause illness.

 - Vaginal yeast or thrush can develop in people with a low immune system causing discharge and uncomfortable itching in the genital area.

 - 10 – Take antibiotics only when you need to.

-- Antibiotics are drugs which kill harmful bacteria.
+- Antibiotics are drugs that kill harmful bacteria.